GOES Project FAQ

 At this NASA location, there are:

-The TIFF-formatted GOES images are from GSFC calibrated and navigated.
+The TIFF-formatted GOES images from GSFC are full-resolution, calibrated and navigated.

 The MODIS true-color images from NASA's "Blue Marble" global map are used as a background, projected as though viewed from the GOES satellite location.